energysistem/manuals/39974-BZ1/en/01-introduction.md

 ## <quick_guide> Introducción

-* Energy Sistem® te agradece que hayas adquirido el *Energy Bluetooth Music Box BZ1*, deseamos que lo disfrutes.
+* Energy Sistem® thanks you for buying your new *Energy Bluetooth Music Box BZ1*, we wish you to enjoy it.
-* Altavoz portátil con tecnología Bluetooth® y función manos libres.
-Disfruta sin cables de la música almacenada en tu smartphone, tablet o pc.
-Podrás llevártelo donde quieras y deleitarte con su sonido estéreo durante horas gracias a su potente batería.
+* Portable speaker with Bluetooth® technology and hands-free function.
+Enjoy the music stored on your smartphone, tablet or PC wirelessly.
+You will be able to take it everywhere and enjoy its stereo sound for long hours thanks to its powerful battery.

-* Te aconsejamos que leas el presente manual de usuario para sacar el máximo partido a tu producto de forma segura, aprovechando todas sus prestaciones.
+* We suggest you read this user manual to get the most out of your product safely, using all its features.
 <unique>
-* Encuentra el manual completo del *Energy Bluetooth Music Box BZ1* en el siguiente enlace http://www.energysistem.com/guide/39974 </unique> </quick_guide>
+* Find the whole *Energy Bluetooth Music Box BZ1* user manual on the following weblink  http://www.energysistem.com/guide/39974 </unique> </quick_guide>